 Once we crossed the side, a path was revealed.
 A beautiful sighting of nature, filled with wonders and small creatures, and a welcoming breeze.
 We were walking on a long, narrowed path, the ground was moist while slippery and surprisingly found some interesting stuff on the ground (which are gross and unnecessarily to talk about it in here).
 My partner and I made a dirty joke about the stuff we found on the ground.
 Later on, we encountered at the end of the trail some stairs like hills, made by rocks, dirt, and leaves, revealing another path with a brighter sky.

 After managing to pass the small, moist jungle, we discovered another narrowed and long trial that lasted for about 10 minutes of worth walking.
 We were stunned with the huge boulders and mountains rocks that surrounded the place.
 When we finally reached the end of the protected environment, we witnessed another paradise.
 A beautiful beach, with more rocks and foamy shore, and another interesting trial that led to a grassy field.

 Our curiosity won, so we took the grassy road just to have a glimpse of what’s out there.
-Once we got to the top, we were amaze of how awesome the open field looked and felt like, though the heat was getting serious while the cloudy sky threaten us with subtle thunders.
-All what I could imaging at that time was vikings all over the place, fighting for meat and acquire new weapons and treasures!
+Once we got to the top, we were amazed at how awesome the open field looked and felt like, though the heat was getting serious while the cloudy sky threatens us with subtle thunders.
+All that I could be imaging at that time was Vikings all over the place, fighting for meat and acquire new weapons and treasures!